-For ease of maintenance of your programs, you are recommended to give unique names to your customized resource table views.
-If you do not use unique names, you should be aware that you cannot access another view with the same name in the same processing thread, without the programming overhead of discarding the original view.
-You should also check, when you upgrade your version of CICSPlex SM, that any new resource tables do not duplicate your customized view names.
+For ease of maintenance of your programs, give unique names to your customized resource table views.
+If you do not use unique names, you cannot access another view with the same name in the same processing thread without the programming overhead of discarding the original view.
+When you upgrade your version of CICSPlex SM, check that any new resource tables do not duplicate your customized view names.

-To tell CICSPlex SM which resource table attributes you want to include and in what order, you specify an order expression on the FIELDS option of the SPECIFY VIEW command.
+To define to CICSPlex SM which resource table attributes you want to include and in what order, you specify an order expression on the FIELDS option of the SPECIFY VIEW command.
 This expression is similar to the one you use when sorting records in a result set with the ORDER command.
 The order expression consists of a list of the attributes to be included in the view.